racketmaestro/Breast-Cancer-Masking-WebApp/README.md

 - Security: Credentials securely stored in GitHub secrets which is only visible to admins of the repository.
 - Efficiency: Pipeline ensures code quality and functionality before deployment to Heroku platform.
-- This pipeline facilitates a development workflow, ensuring that our production environment maintains reliability, availability, and quality of code.
+- This pipeline facilitates a development workflow, ensuring reliability, availability, and quality of code in the production environment.

 ### Contributors